 In the castle district you can find Matyas Church which is a simply beautiful church and a very highly frequented place by tourists.
-You can also see there the Fishermans Bastion, the Buda Castle and much more.
-Unfortunately at the moment I think they are restaurating the church so you will not have a clear view on it but still you can go in.
+You can also see the Fishermen’s Bastion right next to it as well as the Buda Castle and much more.

 - Buda Castle